Forest Tax Law Lands Open to Public Recreation

 Lands enrolled under the Managed Forest Law program as “open” to public access allow for hunting, fishing, hiking, sight-seeing, and cross-country skiing.

 Lands enrolled under the Forest Crop Law program allow for public hunting and fishing.

 Both tax laws require that all hunting and fishing follow the DNR hunting and fishing seasons and regulations.

 How do I know which tax law lands are open to public recreation?

-- You can also use the open lands listings.
-A list of open land is created in March of each year.
-The list shows legal descriptions only.
+- You can also use the open lands listings--MFL and FCL Open Lands listings currently reflect lands open for the 2015 calendar year (the list shows legal descriptions only).
 You may need to reference county plat books to identify ownership boundaries, roads, rivers, lakes, and other physical land features.
 Plat books can be purchased from your county clerk, directly from the publisher, or are available at public libraries.

 MFL Open Lands Listing:

 The information displayed in the MFL and FCL Open Lands Listings reflect lands open for the 2015 calendar year.
 Efforts are made to ensure these data are current and up to date as of January 2015, but it is possible corrections may be needed to these data.
 If corrections are needed, then please view information on the Forest Tax Report webpage on how to report corrections.